Contact us 07969 391370

 SENSITIVE Skin

-Sensitive skin is a reactive condition that can occur in any skin type.
-It requires gentle, barrier‑focused care.
+Sensitive skin is a reactive condition that can occur in any skin type, including combination skin, dry skin, normal skin, and oily skin.
+It requires gentle, barrier-focused care.

 How it behaves